cosmicjs/cosmicjs-node/README.md

 [![CircleCI](https://circleci.com/gh/cosmicjs/cosmicjs-node.svg?style=shield)](https://circleci.com/gh/cosmicjs/cosmicjs-node)

-This is the Official Cosmic JS JavaScript Client.
+This is the official Cosmic JS JavaScript client.
 Log in, manage your Buckets, Bucket data, files and users.
 Includes `cosmicjs.browser.min.js` for easy integration in the browser.

 ### Getting started
 Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a Bucket.